What Is Private Banking?

 One of the key considerations when evaluating private bankers is the cost.
 While private banking offers a host of exclusive services and benefits, it also comes with a higher price tag.
 Here’s a closer look at the cost of private banking:

 • Account maintenance fees: A recurring charge, either monthly or annually, is often levied by private banks to keep your bank account in good standing.
-This fee could be a few hundred dollars or soar up to several thousand dollars, depending upon the bank and the services offered.
+This fee could be a few hundred dollars or soar up to several thousand dollars, depending upon the financial institution and the services offered.

 • Asset management fees: When it comes to safeguarding your wealth, a private bank may charge fees based on the percentage of your assets under management or a flat rate.
 These fees could vary anywhere between 1-2% of your assets under management or higher.